 Saltless water conditioners are quite low-maintenance systems.
 The installation is fairly simple as the systems comprise either a cartridge or a single tank.
 As water conditioners don’t backwash or go through regeneration cycles, they don’t require drain connections.
 Plus, they don’t need storage tanks to regenerate brine or control valves to manage the flow and initiate backwashing cycles.

 Lastly, saltless water softeners don’t need any electricity to run, helping you cut back on energy bills.

-If you need a whole house system with more comprehensive filtration abilities, a saltless conditioner and whole-house chlorine reduction system is available.
-This won’t just prevent the accumulation of scale and enhance the odour and taste of your water supply.
+If you need a whole-house system with more comprehensive filtration abilities, a saltless conditioner and whole-house chlorine reduction system are available.
+This won’t just prevent the accumulation of scale and enhance the odor and taste of your water supply.
 Rather, the removal of chloramines and chlorine will also secure the crystallization media and increase the life of the system.